-Having gone through months (years?) of denial, when we're ready for treatment, it's easy to rush ahead into the first detox provider you call.
+At the bottom of another binge it can feel all too easy to quickly commit to the nearest clinic offering a fast detox.
 But spending just a little time getting clear on what you truly need, can save a costly mistake.

 Detox, Rehab, Or Both?